ClassiCube/MCGalaxy-API-Documentation/Drawing/Brush.md

 ### Summary

-The `Brush` class is responsible for determining the output blocks from most [draw operations](Drawing/DrawOp.md)
+The `Brush` class is responsible for determining the output blocks from most [draw operations](/Drawing/DrawOp.md)

 Some visual examples of brushes
 [TODO sample image]

 Remarks
-- See also (BrushFactory.md)
+- See also [BrushFactory](/Drawing/BrushFactory.md) class that parses player input to create a Brush

 ## API